 You can deploy one of the following solutions on your website, for your customers to seek help from –

-Interactive Walkthroughs – An interactive walkthrough breaks down lengthy online processes into multiple small tasks.
+Interactive Walkthroughs – An interactive walkthrough provides live contextual help by breaking down lengthy online processes into multiple small tasks.
 Each task is an instruction that appears on user screen in the form of an interactive tooltip and prompts the user to take an action.

 With Whatfix, you can create interactive walkthroughs within a few minutes and list down all of them within a widget.
 This widget can then be effectively used to provide self-service support to customers.

 The gif below shows how a self-help widget and interactive walkthroughs provide online contextual help to users.

 Static FAQs and Knowledge Bases – All the potential questions that your users might face about the product are compiled and put up on the website.
 The Fitbit website puts a little creativity into this.